University of Arizona wins Deloitte's 2018 'Audit Innovation' competition

-A team from the University of Arizona and its Eller College of Management took home first place in the 2018 National Audit Innovation Campus Challenge, held by Deloitte and the Deloitte Foundation at the Big Four firm's Deloitte University in Westlake, Texas, April 6-7,
+A team from the University of Arizona and its Eller College of Management took home first place in the 2018 National Audit Innovation Campus Challenge, held by Deloitte and the Deloitte Foundation at the Big Four firm's Deloitte University in Westlake, Texas, on April 6-7.

 The winning submission centered on a "recommendation to enter the market of auditing corporate sustainability reports in anticipation of potential regulatory guidance" in the near future.